PatrickF1/fzf.fish/README.md

 ## Further reading

-Find the answers to these questions and more in the GitHub [Wiki][]:
+Find answers to these questions and more in the [project Wiki][wiki]:

 - How does `fzf.fish` [compare][prior art] to other popular fzf-fish plugins?
 - Why isn't this [feature working][troubleshooting] for me?